raspberrypilearning/Year8-RelevanceTraining-Part3-GBICi4/en/step_3.md

 --- /task ---

-In the next task, you will share your app with your peers in order to gather feedback.

 Click the green button (below right) to go to the next step.

 You can go back to the [start of Part 3 here](https://projects.raspberrypi.org/en/projects/Year8-RelevanceTraining-Part3-GBICi4).